This post was inspired by one of our readers that emailed us and said this:

 Whether it’s changing fast enough, that’s another question, but progress in the right direction is better than going backwards.
 This again is that aspect of looking at the positives rather than the negatives.

 In the end, we can only do what we can do, and that is a lot.
 If you want to make a bigger change, join local councils, groups and committees to make changes in the legislation for animal welfare and the food system.
-Also looking at organisations like PETA and getting involved in their campaigns.

 How do you stay positive when you know the truth about the food system?
 What tips would you give to others?
 Please share with us in the comments below.